doctrine/orm/docs/en/tutorials/extra-lazy-associations.rst

 -  For each call, if the Collection is not yet loaded, issue a straight SELECT statement against the database.
 -  For each call, if the collection is already loaded, fallback to the default functionality for lazy collections.
 No additional SELECT statements are executed.

-Additionally even with Doctrine 2.0 the following methods do not trigger the collection load:
+Additionally even with Doctrine ORM the following methods do not trigger the collection load:

 -  ``Collection#add($entity)``
 -  ``Collection#offsetSet($key, $entity)`` - ArrayAccess with no specific key ``$coll[] = $entity``, it does